giampaolo/psutil/docs/index.rst

   0
   >>>

+  *timeout* parameter of `subprocess.Popen.wait`_  is backported for Python < 3.3.
-  :class:`psutil.Popen` objects are supported as context managers via the with
-  statement: on exit, standard file descriptors are closed, and the process is waited for.
+  :class:`psutil.Popen` objects are supported as context managers via the with statement (added to Python 3.2).
+On exit, standard file descriptors are closed, and the process is waited for.
 This is supported on all Python versions.

   >>> import psutil, subprocess
   >>> with psutil.Popen(["ifconfig"], stdout=subprocess.PIPE) as proc:
   >>>     log.write(proc.stdout.read())

-  .. versionchanged:: 4.4.0 added context manager support
+  .. versionchanged:: 4.4.0 added context manager support.

+  .. versionchanged:: 5.7.1 inherit from `subprocess.Popen`_ instead of
+    :class:`psutil.Process`.

+  .. versionchanged:: 5.7.1 backporint `subprocess.Popen.wait`_ **timeout**
+    parameter on old Python versions.

 Windows services
 ================